List of Highway to Heaven episodes: Season 1 (1984–85)

 The Pilot was filmed from March to April 1984; Season 1 was filmed from August 1984 to March 1985.

 Season 2 (1985–86)

 Season 2 was filmed from July 1985 to March 1986.

 Season 3 (1986–87)

 It's presently unclear when Season 3 began filming, but it can be confirmed that filming wrapped in March 1987.

 Season 4 (1987–88)

 Season 4 was filmed from May 1987 to March 1988.
+The show managed to finish filming this Season just as the 1988 WGA Strike was about to begin.

 Season 5 (1988–89)

 Season 5 was filmed from August to December 1988.
+Only the first three episodes aired that year, with episode 4 airing in March 1989, and the last nine episodes airing later that summer.
+Many of the episodes this season were released posthumously after the death of Victor French on June 15, 1989, with the last episode airing on August 4 of that year.